poplars-dev/poplars-dev.github.io/_customizations/poplar_dynuom.md

 At the core of the customization is the Dynamic Unit of Measure table, which is derived from the Item's I/C Units of Measure and Optional Fields.
 Units defined in optional fields override or supplment those from I/C.

+{% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_dynuom/dynamic_uom_note.png"
+                       description="The Dynamic Unit of Measure table and Note.
+The Bag unit is overriden to the value of 20.
+The accompanying note guides the user to select a valid quantity." %}

 From the dynamic table, the smallest selling unit (smallest unit greater than Each [1]) is identified - this is the smallest package size that can be shipped.